Whimsy Stick

 Recall From Drive

-Most recall training happens at low distraction — which is precisely why it fails when it matters.
-This flirt pole impulse control drill builds recall under maximum self-generated distraction.
+Most recall training happens at low distraction, which is precisely why it fails when it matters.
+This drill builds recall under maximum self-generated distraction.
 The dog chooses to return to you from peak arousal, and the reward for that return is immediate restart of the chase.
-Additionally, this drill fundamentally reverses the most common recall failure: the association that coming to the handler ends the fun.
+It fundamentally reverses the most common recall failure: the association that coming to the handler ends the fun.

-Allow 2 to 3 seconds of tug, then cue recall in a confident, upbeat tone — not urgent, not anxious.
+Allow 2 to 3 seconds of tug, then cue recall in a confident, upbeat tone.
 Come

 Gently reel the pole toward you.
-Don’t yank.
-The movement of the lure toward you guides the dog’s orientation back to you naturally.
+Do not yank.
+The movement of the lure toward you guides the dog’s orientation back naturally.

 The moment the dog releases the lure and orients toward you, mark immediately and restart the chase.
-Coming to you from drive produces more drive — not the end of it.
-Get it
+Coming to you from drive produces more drive.

 Build this over 10 to 20 reps across multiple sessions before relying on it in the real world.
-The AKC’s recall training research confirms that reinforcement history under distraction is what determines real-world reliability — and this flirt pole impulse control drill builds exactly that history.
+Reinforcement history under distraction is what determines real-world reliability.

 Real-world transfers